-No student is permitted to take the Ceramics and Sumi-e courses at the same time, nor register for an increased load of either one.
+No student is permitted to take the studio art courses at the same time, nor register for an increased load of either one.

 4. Changing Courses (Drop/Add)

 To change your registration, submit a PETITION TO CHANGE CURRENT REGISTRATION FORM at the Center for International Education.